HadiAbu/digital-nomad-kaido-village/README.md

 ## Overview

-A Next.js-powered platform designed to help digital nomads find their perfect stay in KaidoVillage, Thailand.
+A Next.js-powered platform designed to help digital nomads find their perfect stay in Kaido Village,Yuzawa, Japan.
 The platform features modern design, seamless booking experience, and comprehensive information about accommodations and workspaces.

 ## ✨ Features